-Before you begin, it is important to ensure that all your system packages are up-to-date to avoid conflicts.
+Before you begin, ensuring that all your system packages are up-to-date is essential to avoid conflicts.
 To do this, run the following command in the terminal:

 sudo dnf upgrade --refresh

-First, you need to install the required packages, which should already be installed on most systems.
+First, you must install the required packages, which should already be installed on most systems.
 Run the following command in the terminal:

 sudo dnf install curl cabextract xorg-x11-font-utils fontconfig